keptn/lifecycle-toolkit/docs/content/en/docs/concepts/keptnConfig/_index.md

 ### Keptn Config

-A `KeptnConfig` is a CRD used to define configuration values of the Keptn Lifecycle Toolkit.
+A `KeptnConfig` CRD defines configuration values for the Keptn Lifecycle Toolkit.
-In the current state, there is a possibility to configure url of OTel collector.
+Currently, it can be used to configure the URL of the OpenTelemetry collector.

 A `KeptnConfig` looks like the following: